-Registration for the coming fall (2018/19 School Year) opens for current students, siblings and past Erdman families on October 16th, 2017.
-On November 1st, 2017, children of new families will be placed in available spots.
+Registration for the coming fall (2021-22 School Year) opens for current students, siblings and past Erdman families on January 4th, 2021.
 Class placement is based on the appropriate class selection and the date applications were received.
 When classes are filled applicants are placed on a wait list.
 (A lottery system may be used if more than one application has the same received date.)
-A $50 non-refundable deposit is required at the time of registration.
+A $75 non-refundable deposit is required at the time of registration.
 Please contact us to schedule a visit to the school.
 We accept applications starting in September for the following school year.
 We are always available to discuss your questions and concerns about enrollment and class placement.

-Tuition rates for the following year are available during October registration.
-Tuition is payable by check only in ten installments as follows:
+Tuition is payable by check or recurring bank payments only in ten installments as follows:

-- $50. non-refundable registration fee at the time of class placement.
+- $75 non-refundable registration fee at the time of application.